corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/observability/metrics.md

 by the database worker (Kafka lag).

 The ledger persistence requests metrics measure the time taken to handle the ledger persistence requests.

-The membership persistence requests metrics measure the time taken to handle the membership persistence requests.
+The membership persistence requests metrics presented in this section measure:
+* The time taken to handle the membership persistence requests, which included acquiring a connection and executing a transaction.
+* The time taken to execute a transaction, which allows you to compare against the previous metric to determine the percentage of time spent acquiring connections vs executing transactions.

 Additionally, there are background processes occurring within the database worker, namely the reconciliations.
 The reconciliations are responsible for ensuring the alignment of Kafka compacted topics with the database